Opinion | Republicans have laid a dangerous trap for Biden. Here’s how to avoid it.

 Biden should not squander the chance to make an argument that absolutely must be made: Even if inflation has been a worse problem than Democrats anticipated — and even if recovery spending helped drive it — the alternative would likely have been far worse.

-Had we not poured money into the economy, we would have experienced an absolute nightmare of suffering, with millions more long-term unemployed, more hunger, more evictions, more failed businesses, and a recession whose effects would have lingered far longer than it actually will.
+Had we not poured money into the economy, we would have experienced an absolute nightmare of suffering, with millions more long-term unemployed, more hunger, more evictions, more failed businesses and a recession whose effects would have lingered far longer than it actually will.
 But we did.

 It can’t be right that Biden must refrain from making this argument.
 First, it’s the truth.
 Second, it would pass up a chance to emphasize what Republicans (every one of whom voted against the American Rescue Plan) wanted instead.